19hours/sg-statutes/Acts/Optometrists and Opticians Act.md

 ### Amendment of Schedule

 36\.
-The Minister may, after consultation with the Board, by order published in the Gazette, amend the Schedule.
+The Minister may, after consultation with the Board, by order published in theGazette, amend the Schedule.

 ### Regulations